-The input library tracks available input devices, manages device state, and allows the session to register handlers for events.
+The input pipeline library tracks available input devices, manages device state, and allows the session to register handlers for events.

-The input library provides implementations for common input handlers, such as Scenic and input method editors (IME).
+The input pipeline library provides implementations for common input handlers, such as Scenic and input method editors (IME).
 After the session instantiates components that consume input, the input pipeline directly sends input events to those components through the registered input handlers.

 InputDeviceBindingrepresents a connection to a physical input device (e.g. mouse, keyboard).

 An input pipeline routes input from physical devices to various clients by doing the following:

 - Detects and binds to new input devices as they appear in